jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 Each ship detailed in this chapter shares the following Characteristics, whether the ship in question is a longserpent or a simple skiff.

-Length: The distance from bow to stern.
+**Length**: The distance from bow to stern.

-Beam: The widest part of a ship – usually in the middle.
+**Beam**: The widest part of a ship – usually in the middle.
 Ships equipped with oars will have the beam of the ship increased when the oars are employed.
 The inclusion of oars is considered to increase a ship's beam to half again its original rating.

-Draft: The depth of water needed for the ship to manoeuvre effectively and avoid running aground.
+**Draft**: The depth of water needed for the ship to manoeuvre effectively and avoid running aground.
 This is the distance between the ship's keel and the waterline.

-Freeboard: The minimum height between the ship's gunwale and the waterline.
+**Freeboard**: The minimum height between the ship's gunwale and the waterline.
 Comparing two ships' freeboards can help give the vertical distance that an Adventurer needs to achieve when jumping from one to the other.

-Capacity: This indicates the cargo capacity of the ship in tons.
+**Capacity**: This indicates the cargo capacity of the ship in tons.
 This number reflects the ship's cargo capacity in addition to the weight of the ship's rigging, crew, provisions and so forth.

-Speed: The speed at which the ship travels per Combat Action.
+**Speed**: The speed at which the ship travels per Combat Action.
 A ship that relies solely upon sails for propulsion is dependent on the wind for its speed.

-Seaworthiness: The ability of the ship to stand up to the rigours of sailing.
+**Seaworthiness**: The ability of the ship to stand up to the rigours of sailing.
 All ships must undergo frequent maintenance in order to prevent their Seaworthiness rating from deteriorating.

-Hull: The hull acts as the ship's armour, just as a suit of chainmail does for a man.
+**Hull**: The hull acts as the ship's armour, just as a suit of chainmail does for a man.

-Structure Points: Essentially, Structure Points are a ship's Hit Points.
+**Structure Points**: Essentially, Structure Points are a ship's Hit Points.
 Damage to these represents damage to the integrity of the ship itself and ships do not heal of their own accord.
 A ship must be hauled onto a beach or into a ship house for structure points to be repaired.

-Ram: Viking ships do not mount rams per se, their design is not intended to take the strain of a severe forward impact.
+**Ram**: Viking ships do not mount rams per se, their design is not intended to take the strain of a severe forward impact.
 Their curving arched prows however could probably run over the gunwale of a smaller vessel if striking it amidships, crushing and possibly swamping it.
 If a Viking ship does attempt to ram, assume it inflicts 1D6 damage per four metres of movement it was travelling at.
 However, half of that damage should be applied to the ramming ship too.

-Skill: Every ship has its own peculiarities and each design presents different challenges.
+**Skill**: Every ship has its own peculiarities and each design presents different challenges.
 This entry firstly denotes which skill is used when operating the ship (nearly always either Boating or Shiphandling).
 Also, though any ship can be operated under ideal conditions without the necessity of a Skill Test, when the ship and crew are called